Dursun Karataş: DHKP/C insurgency

 The DHKP/C insurgency in Turkey refers to the Marxist–Leninist insurgency waged by the Revolutionary People's Liberation Party/Front (DHKP/C) against the Republic of Turkey, ongoing since 1990.
 The insurgency began with political assassinations in the early 1990s, and has escalated in the past few years with the use of suicide bombers.

 DHKP/C added suicide bombings to its operations in 2001, with attacks against Turkish police in January and September of that year.
 On 10 September 2001, a suicide bomber killed himself and three other people in Istanbul, being the bloodiest attack perpetrated by the group.

 Security operations in Turkey and elsewhere have weakened the group, however.
 DHKP-C did not conduct any major attacks in 2003, although a DHKP/C female suicide bomber Sengul Akkurt's explosive belt detonated by accident on 20 May 2003 in Ankara, in a restroom, while she was preparing for an action.

 On 11 September 2012, a suicide bomber, a DHKP/C militant, blew himself up at the Sultangazi district in Istanbul killing himself, a Turkish National Police Officer.
 The Turkish National Police identified the bomber as İbrahim Çuhadar, a member of DHKP/C.

 Death

 Karataş died from cancer on 11 August 2008 in a hospital in the Netherlands.
 (Some sources initially reported him as having died in Belgium, however the spokesperson of the organization in Brussels, Bahar Kimyongür, said that Karataş' friends gathered to pay their respects in the Netherlands.)
 He lies in the Gazi Cemevi of Istanbul.
-Over 20,000 people attended his funeral procession.
+5,000 people attended his funeral procession.